 A: The great majority of patients in our practice are glasses free after LASIK and obtain 20/20 vision.
 Your individual likelihood of achieving 20/20 will be discussed with you during your free consultation.
 In general, the lower the correction level, the higher the change of achieving 20/20 with a single treatment.
 Overall, less than 5% of patients require a second treatment to achieve 20/20.
 It is our practice’s mission to help our patients be very happy with their outcome and minimizing risk.
 For a more detailed insight of results, please see the attached handbook.
 (Back to top)

 A: Like all medical procedures, laser vision correction has inherent risks.
-The main concern of most patient's is loss of best vision, which is extremely rare in an experienced, specialist's hands like Dr. Moadel.
-Our practice's conservative nature, has limited risks for over two decades, and is the reason other doctor's have continued to refer their patients for excellent, thoughtful care.
+The main concern of most patients is the loss of best vision, which is extremely rare.
+Our practice's conservative nature has limited risks for over two decades and is the reason other doctors have continued to refer their patients for excellent, thoughtful care.

 A: The procedure takes between 5 to 10 minutes and patients return home within several hours.
 Actual exposure to the laser is only seconds.
 (Back to top)

 A: Our practice has benefited from a very high degree of patient satisfaction.
 Over 98% of our patients expressed satisfaction with their result and would have the procedure performed again.
-Ninety-eight percent of our patients would recommend our services to a family member or friend.
+98% of our patients would recommend our services to a family member or friend.
 (Back to top)

-A: Farsighted correction has been approved by the FDA.
-However, presbyopia - the inability to read close, small objects (such as newspaper print) that occurs over the age of 40, cannot be corrected with the laser.
+A: Hyperopia correction has been approved by the FDA.
+However, presbyopia - the inability to read close, small objects (such as newspaper print) that occur over the age of 40, cannot be corrected with the laser.
 (Back to top)

 A: Yes, we have made an alliance with AmeriFee for The Vision Fee Plan.
 Check out our"How Do I Get Financing?" section for more details.
 (Back to top)